 Instructions

 - Start by thinly slicing the fennel bulbs crosswise with a sharp knife, aiming for almost translucent, delicate slices.
-Place the fennel slices into a large mixing bowl to prepare for assembly.
+Place the fennel slices into a large bowl to prepare for assembly.

 - Gently peel the mandarins and cut them into thin slices, removing any membranes.
 Add the segments to the bowl with the fennel slices.